Peter Yarrow: Social activism

-Yarrow has long been an activist for social and political causes.
+Yarrow had long been an activist for social and political causes.
 What he did was not always popular.
 According to The New York Times:

 Operation Respect

 In 2000, in an effort to combat school bullying, Yarrow helped start Operation Respect, a nonprofit organization that brings to children, in schools and camps, a curriculum of tolerance and respect for each other's differences.
-The project began as a result of Yarrow and his daughter Bethany and his son Christopher having heard the song Don't Laugh at Me (written by Steve Seskin and Allen Shamblin) at the Kerrville Folk Festival.
+The project began as a result of Yarrow and his daughter Bethany and his son Christopher having heard the song "Don't Laugh at Me" (written by Steve Seskin and Allen Shamblin) at the Kerrville Folk Festival.

 In March 2008, Yarrow told Reuters: